 Conclusion

-Attorneys from the McConnell Family Law Group practice throughout Connecticut, covering: Greenwich, Darien, New Canaan, Stamford, Westport, Wilton, West Hartford, Simsbury, Avon, Farmington, Glastonbury and surrounding areas.
-If you would like more information about child relocation after divorce, custody, or any other family law issue, call one of our offices located in Hartford (860) 200-3624, Stamford (203) 539-6221, or New Canaan (203) 344-7007 to schedule your appointment today.
+Attorneys from the McConnell Family Law Group practice throughout Connecticut.
+If you would like more information about child relocation after divorce, custody, or any other family law issue, contact us at (203) 344-7762 to schedule your appointment today.